Skip to Navigation

 Case Highlights

-The following are highlights of our work during the April 1, 2023–September 30, 2023, semiannual reporting period.
+The following are highlights of our work during the October 1, 2023–March 31, 2024, semiannual reporting period.
 Closed investigative reports are not made public and are subject to disclosure in accordance with applicable law.
 However, significant investigative results and other investigative statistics are reported in our semiannual report to Congress, as required by statute.

-CEO of MBE Capital Sentenced to Prison and Restitution for $823 Million Paycheck Protection Program Fraud
+California CEO Sentenced for $34 Million Paycheck Protection Program Fraud and Other Crimes

-Two Loan Brokers and a Loan Officer Pleaded Guilty to Bank Fraud Conspiracy
+Massachusetts Loan Brokers and Bank Loan Officer Sentenced for Multimillion-Dollar Bank Fraud

 RELATED INFORMATION